intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

-##### Example5: Xgboost
+##### Example 5: XGBoost Regressor

 Before running the example, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX and standalone mode with the following command in the terminal.
-Replace the value of ``spark.authenticate.secret`` with your own secret key and `RABIT_TRACKER_IP` with your IP address.
+Replace the value of `your_secret_key` with your own secret key and `RABIT_TRACKER_IP` with your IP address.

 ```bash
 SGX=1 ./pal_loader bash -c "export RABIT_TRACKER_IP=your_IP_address && /opt/jdk8/bin/java -cp \